FranciscoOnt/checkout-sdk-js/docs/interfaces/adyenv2paymentinitializeoptions.md

 True if the Adyen component has some Vaulted instrument

-True if the Adyen component has some Vaulted instrument

 ___

 ### `Optional` options

 • **options**? : *[Omit](../README.md#omit)‹[AdyenCreditCardComponentOptions](adyencreditcardcomponentoptions.md), "onChange"› | [AdyenIdealComponentOptions](adyenidealcomponentoptions.md)*

-Optional.
-Overwriting the default options

 Optional.
 Overwriting the default options